 - As a rule of thumb, add ~7.90 g of sugar per liter of homebrew.
 For this recipe, this means we add a total of 30 grams of sugar to the bottling bucket.

 - Allow the sugar to dissolve in the bottling bucket, and siphon your brew from the bucket into your bottles.

-- Make sure the bottles are securely shut, and store them at room temperature in a dark place for approximately ten days.
-Store them in a cool place afterwards to let them age until ready to drink.
+- Make sure the bottles are securely shut, and store them in a dark place for one to two weeks.
 Place them in the fridge the night before you want to enjoy them.
 Cheers! 🍻